franneck94/HelperBox/docs/Emo.md

 # EMO Helper

-- Expected EMO Build:
-  - ...
+The window will only be rendered if you are on an E/MO.

 - Player Bonding:
   - Expected to have some players in the target
   - Balth and Bond will be cast, if not yet present

 - Tank Bonding:
-  - If no target is selected, or self, then 2nd last player will be targeted in UW, elsewhere the first player
+  - If no target is selected then 2nd last player will be targeted in UW, elsewhere the first player
   - Blath, Life and Bond will be cast if not present

 - Fuse Pull:
   - Steps
-    1. Walk to the target at distance 1220
+    1. Walk to the target at distance of 1220
-    2. Change Armor
+    2. Cancel Animation
     3. Fuse
-    4. Change Armor
-  - It is expected that the low HP armor is in bag 5 starting at index 16

 - Pumping:
   - Cast Balth and Bond on self, if not present